jongs/jongs.github.io/_posts/2025-02-09-symbolrich.md

 There is a strong, positive aspect of this focus on oneself.
 There are personal and communal gains from this era of individualism.

 The first one is social.
-There is a saying where I grew up:* pueblo peño, infierno grande* (small town, big hell).
+There is a saying where I grew up:* pueblo pequeño, infierno grande* (small town, big hell).
 Meaning, people can suffer a great deal when they live in a place surrounded by others who don’t share their same values.

 Today, people can explore the world digitally and physically to find others like them.
 Together, they can redefine what it means to be “us.”
 These new tribes enhance people's sense of meaning and happiness.